Here you will find some of the answers to questions we are regularly asked!

 Can school groups visit The Deep?

 Yes.
 We have a purpose-built learning centre suitable for children from nursery age up to post 16.
-Educational visits currently cost £6 per pupil.
-To find out more and view our list of workshops, see our School Trips section.
+The cost of educational visits currently starts at £6 per pupil.
+For further information and to view our list of workshops, please see our School Trips section.

 Can I bring my dog into The Deep?

 Guide and assistance dogs are permitted into the exhibition, any other dogs are not.
 The Deep does not condone dogs being left in cars whilst parked onsite.

 I am organising a fund raising event, would The Deep be able to donate something?